 Your Board believes that its skill base is well suited to the task of running the Company.
-The addition of a significant shareholder as a Director further rounds the Board composition and sets the path for clear and unambiguous communication with shareholders in the run up to the 2020 continuation vote.
+With the appointment of Jane Tozer as a Director, the Company will strengthen its already deep experience of running a public company.
 The Board will continue to consider further changes in its composition as the Company matures.

-In contrast, of the directors proposed by the Requisitioning Shareholders, only one has experience as a director of a UK listed company.
+In contrast, none of the Directors proposed by the Requisitioning Shareholders have experience as directors of a UK listed company.

 Your Board is a known quantity that has a track record of delivering shareholder returns.
-You are being asked to jeopardise that for a proposed board where the majority of its members have no experience as directors of a UK listed company, no clear strategy and no tangible benefits to offer shareholders.
+You are being asked to jeopardise that for a proposed board that has no experience as directors of a UK listed company, no clear strategy and no tangible benefits to offer shareholders.